 Student Voices

-Use the interactive map below to browse the states participating in the 2025 competition.
-Filter by state or enter your zip code to see the local partners near you.
-2026 locations will be announced soon.
+The 2026 National Civics Bee is open to 6th, 7th, and 8th-grade students in all 50 states, D.C. and American Samoa.
+Use the interactive map below to browse the states participating in the 2026 competition.
+Filter by state or enter your zip code to see the Regional or Statewide Partner near you.

 Resources